CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (e) Account 4939 shall be for payments to other governments.

-PART Rev 1706 CLASSIFICATION OF BALANCE SHEET ACCOUNTS FOR REPORTING ON FORM MS-5, ANNUAL CITY/TOWN FINANCIAL REPORT
+PART Rv 1706 CLASSIFICATION OF BALANCE SHEET ACCOUNTS FOR REPORTING ON REPORT MS-535, FINANCIAL REPORT OF THE BUDGET

 Rev 1706.01 Classification of Assets and Other Debits.
 A municipality shall report and classify probable future economic benefits obtained or controlled by a municipality as a result of past transactions or events as follows: